HOME

 LETJOG is Nick Heath’s Charity Website, set up in Spring 2021 ahead of my 58-day unsupported solo walk, 1,080 miles from Land’s End To John O’Groats (LETJOG) in aid of Mind, Parkinson’s UK and The Hospice of St Francis

-With your kind help these challenges have raised over £30,000 for various charities, and you can read more about my adventures on the LETJOG, C2C, R&S, PEAKS, E2W and CAMINO Tabs above.
+With your kind help these challenges have raised over £30,000 for various charities, and you can read more about my adventures on the LETJOG, C2C, R&S, PEAKS, E2W and CAMINOS Tabs above.
 Or for a more detailed look at all these treks and more, please hit the BLOG Tab

 About Me